SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 customize your weapons with colors, decals and perhaps even some property changing mods, such as laser sights, muzzles and stocks.
 Silencers would also be added if stealth mode is released (missions and gamemodes) No words from the Devs on this yet.

+ 3. (5)[Unconfirmed] Reticle change ->
+Adding an option to change your reticle (whether paid or not) will allow players to fully customize their gaming experience and fix issues where the default reticle can be hard to see.
+No confirmation yet.

 - *Balances, Tuning and/or Reworks:*
 -